Join me in this journey that took place in November of 2018, when I was searching for a startup in Seville to do an internship and I landed at Z1.

 The way I got in touch with Hector, made it easy for them to end up at the side projects I’ve created and I feel proud of, listed on my LinkedIn profile.
 One of these projects is Atom, an app I developed in 2015 that has been used by more than 40K students ever since, or Kiddle, a social network twitter-look like I built over the years.
 Both Atom and Kiddle took me to face lots of challenges and learn different technologies, like Typescript, React, Redux, Node.js, and PostgreSQL.

-I started working in March of 2019 directly with Ivan Coronado (Z1’s Lab Lead) in City Escape, a project that attempts to transform cities into escape rooms using Augmented Reality (still in progress!!).
+I started working in March of 2019 directly with Ivan Coronado (Z1’s Lab Lead) in City Escape, a project that attempts to transform cities into escape rooms using Augmented Reality.

 A few weeks later, Luis Adame, Jesús Vázquez and Cándido Baquero joined the internship program as Full-Stack Developers and UX Designer respectively.
 Since then, we are working together in City Escape, but also in the revamped version of How Much To Make An App, and in internal tools like Moodboards or Ganttify.

-Crafting digital products is fun because you get your hand dirty having the chance to solve all kind of problems while using technology
+Crafting digital products is fun because you get your hands dirty having the chance to solve all kind of problems while using technology.

 To work on these projects we opted for React and Serverless with Now.sh and Firebase, among others.
 In Z1 Lab we are constantly trying new technologies.
 It’s a great way to check how they perform before using them directly with clients.
 Right now we are researching Machine Learning with TensorFlow, and GraphQL is our next goal.